Maximal inspiratory pressure (MIP) and maximal expiratory pressure (MEP) measurements may aid in evaluating respiratory muscle weakness.

 The maximal voluntary ventilation (MVV) is another measure of the neuromuscular and respiratory systems.
 The MVV is the total volume of air exhaled during 12 sec of rapid, deep breathing, which can be compared with a predicted MVV defined as the forced expiratory volume in 1 sec (FEV1) × 35 or 40.
 A significant difference between the predicted and measured MVV may indicate insufficient neuromuscular reserve, abnormal respiratory mechanics, or an inadequate effort.
 Progressive reduction of tidal volumes during the test is consistent with neuromuscular abnormalities but also occurs with gas trapping as a result of disorders that cause airflow limitation.

 The sniff test is sometimes used in suspected cases of diaphragmatic paralysis or paresis.
 During continuous fluoroscopic examination, the patient makes a quick, short, strong inspiratory effort (“sniff”).
 This maneuver minimizes the contribution of the other muscles of respiration (eg, intercostals).
 A weakened hemidiaphragm may have decreased excursion compared with the contralateral diaphragm or may move upward paradoxically.
-Occasionally, electromyographic interrogation of the diaphragm and phrenic nerve is done but is of uncertain diagnostic accuracy.
+Occasionally, electromyographic interrogation of the diaphragm and phrenic nerve is done, but carrying out and interpreting the results of this test require considerable expertise, and the diagnostic accuracy of the test is uncertain.
 Muscle and nerve biopsies may be helpful in selected cases.